 Now, your waste disposal would must be one of the following:

-If you have yet to comply, you are actually breaking the law so get in touch with us urgently to rectify this!
+If you have yet to comply with the septic tank regulation changes, you are actually breaking the law so get in touch with us urgently to rectify this!

 In the past, waste water was deemed safe enough to enter a local water course once it had passed through a septic tank and the main bulk of the solids separated out.
 However, it has since been identified as one of the causes of water pollution.
 As such, the waste water emitted by households or businesses without access to mains sewerage must now be treated more robustly in order for them to be seen as safe.